TMadden-Phys/PhysicsModelling/TNRModelling/README.md

 ## Experimental Features

 The model has a different flow type implemented which approximates an elliptic flow across the surface of the neutron star.
-This flow is fully functioning in terms of the claculations however due to the elliptical nature the rise time varies according to the ratio of the equitorial and polar velocities of the flow regime.
+This flow is fully functioning in terms of the calculations however due to the elliptical nature the rise time varies according to the ratio of the equitorial and polar velocities of the flow regime.
 Work is ongoing to align the rise time parameter in the run model jupyter notebook.
 Currently, this rise time will not give the correct time when the sphere is fully covered by the flow.

 The elliptical spread approximation class can be found in the SpreadClasses.py file and is the RectSliceSpread class.
-A document containing a full mathematical explanation of the model will be uploaded soon.

 ## Known bugs